cardonabits/haxo-hw/docs/manual/manual.md

    Blow air through the mouthpiece or tip of the neck to begin playing.

 4. **Stop Playing:**
-When you have finished playing and want to power off the haxophone, just remove the USB power.
-As the SD card is used in read only mode, there is no danger in corrupting the data on the SD card when removing power.

  <a name="stop-haxophone"></a>

 #### Shutdown the Haxophone